- Custom Study

 Cards return to their home deck when (re)learning is complete.
 Thus if you have 3 learning steps, a new card will return to its home deck upon three presses of "Good" or a single press of "Easy".

-In the old scheduler, the custom steps option allows you to override the home deck’s steps and provide your own steps instead.
+In the v1 scheduler, the custom steps option allows you to override the home deck’s steps and provide your own steps instead.
 The provided steps apply to both cards being learnt, lapsed reviews, and reviews ahead of time.
-Please note, however, that in the new scheduler filtered decks no longer support custom steps.
+Please note, however, that from the v2 scheduler filtered decks no longer support custom steps.

 If your search included cards that are not due, Anki will show the reviews ahead of time.